-In my role as assistant director of studies it was my task to ensure that the teaching load was distributed on the teachers in ways that allow each teacher to excel in his or her teaching and that schedules were laid in ways that promote a good work situation for both students and teachers.
+In my role as assistant Director of studies, it was my task to ensure that the teaching load was distributed on the teachers in ways that allow each teacher to excel in his or her teaching and that schedules were laid in ways that promote a good work situation for both students and teachers.
 I have been responsible for good management of finances and adhering to the allotted budget.
 I initiated and supervised course development and the on-going revision of course descriptions and curricula and I collected and analysed course evaluations.
 I was also a link between teachers and students on one hand, and between teachers and the acting head of the department on the other hand.
 In order to further a constructive work atmosphere for both students and staff, I initiated social events to welcome new students each fall and kick-off meetings with the staff a couple of weeks into each term.
-The latter were an opportunity to make sure that the term has started well, for teachers and administrators alike, to address any urgent matters, and to visibly start the semester as a team.
+The latter were an opportunity to make sure that the term had started well, for teachers and administrators alike, to address any urgent matters, and to reinforce the team identity at the start of a new semester.
 These meetings were often followed by social fellowship over lunch.
 In addition to this, I invited all staff to coffee together each week.
 This, too, was a popular event and a natural and an informal opportunity to give and receive information about what was going on in the classes and at the department as a whole.

-Since 2015, I am Head of Section for the joint section of Arabic and Middle Eastern studies (including Hebrew and Syriac), Japanese, Chinese, Russian, Yiddish, Eastern and Central European and (general) European Studies, and, as such, a member of the board of Centre for Language and Linguistics.
-The role of HOS is similar to the role of the HOD at smaller departments.
-The HOS is the line manager for all teaching staff within the section.
-Thus, I have the overall responsibility for the section's staff and budget, including responsibility for conducting staff appraisals and monitoring occupational safety and health.
-As a member of the department board, I take an active part in decisions concerning the whole department.
+Between 2015 and 2017, I was Head of Section for the joint section of Arabic and Middle Eastern studies (including Hebrew and Syriac), Japanese, Chinese, Russian, Yiddish, Eastern and Central European and (general) European Studies, and, as such, a member of the board of Centre for Language and Literature.
+The role of HoS is similar to the role of the HoD at smaller departments.
+The HoS is the line manager for all teaching staff within the section.
+Thus, I had the overall responsibility for the section's staff and budget, including responsibility for conducting staff appraisals and monitoring occupational safety and health.
+As a member of the department board, I took an active part in decisions concerning the whole department.
+In the autumn of 2017, I was appointed as Head of Department for the Centre of Languages and Literature by the Dean of the Joint Faculties of Humanities and Theology.
+The appointment was subsequent to nomination and general elections comprising all teaching and administrative staff at the department.
+Most important to me is the personal support of the staff members, displayed by a vote of 92% of the voting community in an unusually well attended election process.